Sachaa-Thanasius/Beira/README.md

 Shoutout to Ali for making this possible by inspiring me with their own bot development, as well as Athena for entertaining my bot on her server.

+To actually use this yourself, you'll have to change the name of `config.example.json` to `config.json` and set all the variables within.
+As a precursor to that, you'll have to set up a PostgreSQL database and a Lavalink node, or at least get access to those.